greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gprestore.html.md

 :   If you use the `--include-table-file` option, `gprestore` does not create roles or set the owner of the tables.
 The utility restores table indexes and rules.
 Triggers are also restored but are not supported in Greenplum Database.

-:   See [Filtering the Contents of a Backup or Restore](../../admin_guide/managing/backup-gpbackup.html#topic_et4_b5d_tbb) for more information.
+:   See [Filtering the Contents of a Backup or Restore](../../admin_guide/managing/backup-gpbackup.html) for more information.

 --incremental \(Beta\)
 :   Optional.
 Requires the `--data-only option`.
 Restores only the table data in the incremental backup specified by the `--timestamp` option.
 Table data is not restored from previous incremental backups in the backup set.
-For information about incremental backups, see [../../admin\_guide/managing/backup-gpbackup-incremental.html](../../admin_guide/managing/backup-gpbackup-incremental.html).
+For information about incremental backups, see [Creating and Using Incremental Backups with gpbackup and gprestore](../../admin_guide/managing/backup-gpbackup-incremental.html).

-    **Warning:** This is a Beta featureand is not supported in a production environment.
+    <br/><br/>**Warning:** This is a Beta featureand is not supported in a production environment.

 :   An incremental backup contains the following table data that can be restored.